 - Praxis III: principles of learning and teaching

 In addition, applicants must successfully complete the required criminal background check.
-Novice teachers will be assigned a site-based mentor, and the Praxis III performance assessment will be scheduled upon a joint decision by the novice teacher and the mentor.
+Novice teachers may be assigned a site-based mentor, and the Praxis III performance assessment can be scheduled upon a joint decision by the novice teacher and the mentor.

 Arkansas Teaching Certifications